garden-io/garden/docs/tutorials/your-first-project/3-add-actions.md

 ## Step 1 — Log in and start the dev console

-First, log in to the web dashboard by running:
+First, log in to the dashboard by running:

 ```
 garden login